Argos At Home

 Join the fight against coronavirus by helping those in your local community and on the UWF campus.

-- Make Face Masks at Home: By using common household items, you can create a fabric mask to help reduce the spread of COVID-19 for yourself and for others.
+- Make a Cloth Face Covering at Home: Face coverings are becoming more and more prevalent, or even mandatory depending on where you live!
+You can create your own washable cloth face covering with only a few items that can be found at any craft store.
 View a how-to video created by Whitney Fike, '08, a member of the Alumni Association Board of Directors, on our Facebook page.
 Find text instructions here.

 - Find out more about the face shields made by the UWF Sea3D Additive Manufacturing Laboratory to help our front-line workers.
 Health care providers who would like to request full face shield kits from the Sea3D Lab need to fill out this online form.

 - Support UWF Alumni-owned Businesses: The UWF Alumni Association wants to help our UWF alumni-owned businesses in need.
-If you own a small business and are continuing to offer services to those in your community, email us at email@example.com and we may tag and feature you on our social media pages.
+If you own a small business and are open, but have been forced to alter your normal operations due to COVID-19, or if you are open and considered "essential," email us at email@example.com and we may tag and feature you on our social media pages.